 \item \textbf{Layer redistribution:} Four transformer layers are reassigned from the middle stage—two each to the down and up—to achieve a more balanced depth and better information hierarchy.
-Thanks to the efficiency of the proposed sparse self-attention, we can afford a slight increase in computational load to gain capacity and performance.
+Thanks to the efficiency of the proposed ASSA, this adjustment incurs only a modest computational overhead.

 \end{itemize}